-- Understand the existing biodiversity value at each project site and how Thrive's activities may affect this. - Comply with prevailing regulation and site specific planning conditions relating to biodiversity and use this as a foundation to build upon further, using good practice principles. - Set specific biodiversity targets with measurable performance indicators. - Achieve 10% Biodiversity Net Gain from all projects developed after 2022 with the aim of exceeding this target where possible. - Devise Biodiversity Management Plans for each site detailing specific approaches to minimise impacts, protect, maintain and enhance biodiversity. - Assess environmental and biodiversity matters as part of the due diligence on the new investment opportunities. - Engage with landowners, communities, and conservation organisations. - Adapt plans as required in response to measured results and desired outcomes. - Report progress on biodiversity targets in our annual report. - Review this policy annually or in response to changed regulation.
+- Understand the existing biodiversity value at each project site and how Thrive's activities may affect this. - Comply with prevailing regulation and site-specific planning conditions relating to biodiversity and use this as a foundation to build upon further, using good practice principles. - Set specific biodiversity targets with measurable performance indicators. - Achieve 10% Biodiversity Net Gain from all projects in England, developed after 2023 with the aim of voluntarily exceeding this target where possible. - Adopt an equivalent voluntary approach in Scotland and Wales, by implementing 10% Biodiversity Net Gain across all new 100% or majority-owned development projects. - Devise Biodiversity Management Plans for each Thrive-owned site, detailing specific approaches to minimise impacts, protect, maintain and enhance biodiversity.
+Encourage a similar approach from the projects that we are lending to. - Assess environmental and biodiversity matters as part of the due diligence on the new investment opportunities. - Engage with landowners, communities, and conservation organisations. - Adapt plans as required in response to measured results and desired outcomes. - Report progress on biodiversity targets in our annual report. - Review this policy annually or in response to changed regulation.

-Version: 1.0 Signed: 1,1
+Version: 1.1 Signed: 11/

-Last reviewed: 10/10/2022 4/1
+Last reviewed: 07/03/2024 ML

-Next review: 10/10/2023 a leh.

-J Name: Matthew Clayton
+Next review: 07/03/2025 Name: Matthew Clayton

 Position: Managing Director